Keedz1Off/arbitrum-bridge-flow-local-review/break-think/deposit-break-think.md

  ## Invariants

-1. Only an authentic L1 -> L2 bridge message may finalize a deposit.
+1. Only an authentic L1 -> L2 bridge message can finalize a deposite.

 2. The counterpart gateway must be the expected gateway.

-3. Address aliasing must be handled correctly when relevant.
+3. The bridge must check the correct aliased address.

  ## Concenquences